jfromaniello/joseoncodecom/_posts/2012-08-30-share-your-server-side-templates-to-the-browser.markdown

 ---
 layout: post
-title: "Share server-side templates with the browser using AMD and Jam"
+title: "Share server-side templates with the browser using AMD"
 date: 2012-08-30 10:04
 tags:
 - node.js